Apply for an LLM

 - Student has obtained a full degree in law from a recognized non-US institution with high academic standards.

 A student’s primary law degree must be earned prior to the term for which admission is sought.
-Admitted students in the process of finishing their JD or JD-equivalent at the time of application may be granted a provisional status and will not be allowed to enroll until Proof of Diploma and final official transcripts are received by the GLS office.
+Admitted students in the process of finishing their JD or JD-equivalent at the time of application may be granted provisional status and will not be allowed to enroll until proof of diploma and final official transcripts are received by the Graduate Legal Studies (GLS) office.

 Submission of GMAT or LSAT test scores is not required for admission to an LLM program.